 - Add more protein.

 While we get plant-based protein from the beans, you could easily double up on the beans or add a meat protein source.
 My favorite choices include shredded chicken, sausage, and shredded turkey breast.
+It would also be delicious with ham like in this Easy Ham and Bean Soup.

 - Toss in noodles.
 Make this soup extra cozy and filling by tossing in some egg noodles or small whole wheat noodles.